oakestra/dashboard/README.md

 # EdgeIO-Frontend

+You can find a detailed description [here](docs/README.md)

 This is the fist implementation of a frontend for the EdgeIO framework.
 The EdgeIO frontend sends API calls to the System-Manager and displays the results.

 ## Development server